otreva/personal-assistant/docs/ops.md

 ## 4. Incident Runbook

-- **Health endpoint reports `stale`:** run the associated `graphiti sync <source> --once` command.
+- **Health endpoint reports `stale`:** run the associated `python -m graphiti.cli sync <source> --once` command.
 If it fails, inspect `~/.graphiti_sync/state.json` for corrupted cursors and restore from the latest backup.
 - **Authentication failures:** delete only the provider-specific token entry in `tokens.json`, rerun the poller, and complete OAuth re-authentication when prompted.
 - **Disk usage growth:** review the size of `graphiti-state-*.tar.gz` archives and prune old backups beyond the retention window.

-Maintaining these operational habits ensures Graphiti remains resilient, auditable, and recoverable even when offline for extended periods.
+Maintaining these operational habits ensures Personal Assistant remains resilient, auditable, and recoverable even when offline for extended periods.